LiamDoyle9/Guess-The-Flag/README.md

 # Guess The Flag
- The classic 'Guess The Flag' game creating using HTML/CSS and JavaScript
+ The classic 'Guess The Flag' game created using HTML/CSS and JavaScript

 ![Preview Image](/images/prev1.png "Preview image from Guess The Flag")